A Utility Theory Based Interactive Approach to Robustness in Linear Optimization

-\begin{proof} See Appendix \ref{appendix}. \end{proof} By Proposition \ref{W-l3}, using the first two hyperplanes, the intersection of the shrunken space and $W_{s^{opt}}$ is not empty.
+\end{proof} By Proposition \ref{W-l3}, using the first two hyperplanes, the intersection of the shrunken space and $W_{s^{opt}}$ is not empty.
 Now, we want to show that we can continue shrinking the space and have nonempty intersection with $W_{s^{opt}}$.

 \begin{proposition} Assume that $U(s)$ is a NDAS concave function.
 Let $(x^i,y^i,s^i)$ be the weighted centers of $w^i$, $ i \in \{0, \ldots , k\}$, and $g^i$ be the supergradients of $U(s)$ at $s^i$.
 Let us define